jhorcl/udacity-data-analyst/README.md

-# udacity-data-analyst
+# Submissions to the Udacity Data Analyst Nanodegree

-My submissions to the Data Analyst Nanodegree at Udacity
+These are my submissions to the Udacity Data Analyst Nanodegree I completed in November 2018.